Pascal's law: Fluid column with gravity

 The intuitive explanation of this formula is that the change in pressure between two elevations is due to the weight of the fluid between the elevations.
-Alternatively, the result can be interpreted as a pressure change caused by the change of potential energy per unit volume of the liquid due to the existence of the gravitational field.
 Note that the variation with height does not depend on any additional pressures.
 Therefore, Pascal's law can be interpreted as saying that any change in pressure applied at any given point of the fluid is transmitted undiminished throughout the fluid.

 The formula is a specific case of Navier–Stokes equations without inertia and viscosity terms.